Volunteer for the MSA Trust

 How to get involved

-Below are brief descriptions of the current volunteering opportunities at the MSA Trust.
-For more information on the roles and to apply please contact volunteer@msatrust.org.uk.
+Our current volunteering opportunities are outlined below.
+For more information on the roles and information on how to apply, contact volunteer@msatrust.org.uk.
 If you have a particular interest or area you feel you can help with that isn’t detailed below, please contact us for a chat.

 Cheerpoint Volunteers